Dhenenjay/earth-engine-mcp/README.md

 A tool that renders [Mermaid](https://mermaid.js.org/) code as PNG images.
 It accepts Mermaid diagram code and returns the rendered diagram as a PNG image.

-The implementation uses Puppeteer to render Mermaid diagrams directly in a headless browser, making it compatible with serverless environments like Vercel.

 #### Example Usage:

 ```javascript